 The Revelation of God – Part 2

 A father was approached by his young son who proudly said, “I know what the Bible means!”
-His father replied, “So son, know what the Bible means?”
+His father replied, “So son, you know what the Bible means?”
 “Sure,” the young fellow confidently answered.
 “It means Basic Information Before Leaving Earth” (B.I.B.L.E.).”
 That’s a pretty good way to put it!

 What is inspiration?